Body

 Substantive Interaction Requirement

 All students in online courses at St. Edwards University must submit assignments and maintain substantive interaction in courses throughout each term.
-Students are encouraged to begin substantively interacting with classmates and/or the instructor as soon as possible during the first week and all subsequent weeks of each term.
+Students are encouraged to begin substantive interactions with classmates and/or the instructor as soon as possible during the first week and throughout all subsequent weeks of each term.

 Requirements for the Schedule Adjustment Period